 The lowest possible exposure is 1.000 base units, for example, 1.000 USD when trading the EUR/USD currency pair, so it is possible to trade currencies with relatively low exposure.

-Markets.com offers Bitcoin Futures, Ripple, Ethereum, Dash, Bitcoin Cash and Litecoin.
+Markets.com and MarketsX offers Bitcoin Futures, Ripple, Ethereum, Dash, Bitcoin Cash and Litecoin.
 You can, for example, trade bitcoins based on CME Bitcoins futures that expire last Thursday of every month.
 It is not possible to leverage your position, which is why the margin requirement is 100%.
 You can trade bitcoin futures as a CFD contract, in which case you don’t have to own a wallet and therefore there is a lower chance of you losing your money due to a hack attack (but there are normal price fluctuations naturally).
 You can trade as little as 0,01 bitcoin at a time, which currently corresponds to around 67 USD.
 The spread is around 1,7%.
 If you hold your position overnight you will have to pay an overnight fee, which makes it unattractive to hold positions for a longer period of time.
 Bitcoin futures can be traded all day round Monday to Friday.

 Education, analysis, and news